Jürgen Rumor

 Jürgen Rumor (born 19 February 1945) is a former professional German footballer.

 Rumor started his footballing career at 1.
 FC Köln, where he made 56 Fußball-Bundesliga appearances before moving to 1.
 FC Kaiserslautern.
 After 63 games, Rumor transferred to Hertha BSC.
-As a Hertha player, Rumor was involved in the 1971 Bundesliga scandal for having taken a bribe to fix a match.
+As a Hertha player, Rumor was implicated in the 1971 Bundesliga scandal and was accused of accepting a bribe to fix a match.
 On 23 January 1972, Rumor was fined 15,000 Deutsche Mark and given a lifelong ban from football by the German Football Association.
-However, he was later given an amnesty and played a further 16 Bundesliga games for Tennis Borussia Berlin during the 1974–75 season.
+He was later granted an amnesty and played a further 16 Bundesliga games for Tennis Borussia Berlin during the 1974–75 season.